ubranch/shotgun/design/architecture.md

     -   Go backend uses `runtime.OpenDirectoryDialog` to show dialog.
 Path is returned to Frontend.
     -   Frontend updates `projectRoot` state and calls Go's `App.ListFiles(selectedPath)`.
 2.  **File Tree Display**:
-    -   Go's `App.ListFiles` reads the directory structure, creates `FileNode` objects, and returns them to Frontend.
+    -   Go's `App.ListFiles` reads the directory structure, creates a root `FileNode` for the selected directory and `FileNode` objects for its contents, and returns a slice containing just the root node to Frontend.
-    -   Frontend (`App.vue`) receives the tree data, makes it reactive, and passes it to `FileTree.vue`.
+    -   Frontend (`App.vue`) receives the tree data (an array with one root node), makes it reactive, and passes it to `FileTree.vue`.
-    -   `FileTree.vue` renders the tree.
+    -   `FileTree.vue` renders the tree starting from this single root node.
 Users can expand/collapse directories.
 3.  **Exclusion Marking**:
     -   User clicks a checkbox next to a file/folder in `FileTree.vue`.
     -   `FileTree.vue` emits `toggle-exclude` event with the node.